Chapter 7 : Two Hours. Seventeen Minutes. And Forty-Eight Seconds.

 WHAT IS IT WITH TEENAGE BOYS AND MY MUM’S BIG BOOBS?!?!
 AND MORE IMPORTANTLY, WHY DIDN’T I INHERIT THEM?????

 I mean, when Danny Greco saw them for the first time, his eyes nearly popped out of his head.
 Evidently, Freddy had the same reaction upon first sight.
-And he didn’t waste any time telling James all
+And he didn’t waste any time telling James all about them.

 For the billionth time, my life sucks so much and I-whoa, are my eyes deceiving me or am I no longer being hugged/strangled by Freddy?